A Neural Tangent Kernel Perspective of GANs: Study of Specific Losses

 \end{prop}

-\looseness=-1 In the previous result, $\rho$ is the optimum of $\Lo_\halpha$ over $\app{L^2}{\hgamma}$.
-When $k$ is positive definite over $\hgamma$ (see \cref{app:characteristic_ntk} for more details), $f_t$ tends to the optimum for $\Lo_\halpha$ as $f_t$ tends to $\rho$ over $\supp \hgamma$.
-Nonetheless, unlike the discriminator with arbitrary values of \cref{sec:issues_large_discr_scpace}, $f_\infty$ is defined over all $\Omega$ thanks to the integral operator $\Tk{k}{\hgamma}$.
-It is also the solution to the minimum norm interpolant problem in the RKHS \citep{Jacot2018}, therefore explaining why the discriminator tends to not overfit in scarce data regimes (see \cref{sec:experiments}), and consequently to have bounded gradients despite large training times, assuming its NTK is well-behaved.
-We also prove a more detailed generalization of this result for concave bounded losses in \cref{app:optimality_concave}, where the same optimality conclusion holds.
+In the previous result, $\rho$ is the optimum of $\Lo_{\halpha_g}$ over $\app{L^2}{\hgamma_g}$.
+When $k$ is positive definite over $\hgamma_g$ (see \cref{app:characteristic_ntk}), $f_t$ tends to the optimum for $\Lo_{\halpha_g}$ as its limit is $\rho$ over $\supp \hgamma_g$.
+Nonetheless, unlike the discriminator with arbitrary values of \cref{sec:issues_large_discr_scpace}, $f_\infty$ is defined over all $\Omega$ thanks to the integral operator $\Tk{k}{\hgamma_g}$.
+It is also the solution to the minimum norm interpolant problem in the RKHS \citep{Jacot2018}, therefore explaining why the discriminator does not overfit in scarce data regimes (see \cref{sec:experiments}), and consequently has bounded gradients despite large training times.
+We also prove a generalization of this optimality conclusion for concave bounded losses in \cref{app:optimality_concave}.

-\looseness=-1 Following the discussion initiated in \cref{sec:issues_large_discr_scpace}, and applying it to the case of LSGAN, similarly to the Jensen-Shannon, the resulting generator loss on discrete training data is constant.
-However, the previous result implies that the gradients received by the generator have no a priori reason to be null; see for instance the empirical analysis of \cref{sec:experiments}.
-This observation raises the question of determining the actual loss minimized by the generator, which could be retrieved by analyzing the spatial gradient that it receives from the discriminator at each step.
-We were able to make the connection for the IPM loss in \cref{sec:ipm_loss} thanks to \citet{Arbel2019} who leveraged the theory of \citet{Ambrosio2008}, but this connection remains to be established for other adversarial losses.
-Furthermore, the same problem arises for gradients obtained from incompletely trained discriminators $f_t$.
-This is beyond the scope of this paper, but we believe that our work motivates such a study of actual divergences between distributions minimized by GANs.
+Following the discussion initiated in \cref{sec:issues_large_discr_scpace} and applying it to LSGAN using \cref{prop:lsgan}, similarly to the Jensen-Shannon, the resulting generator loss on discrete training data is constant when the discriminator is optimal.
+However, the gradients received by the generator are not necessarily null, e.g.\ in the empirical analysis of \cref{sec:experiments}.
+This is because the learning problem of the generator induced by the discriminator makes the generator minimize another loss $\mathscr{C}$, as explained in \cref{sec:dynamics_generated_distr}.
+This raises the question of determining $\mathscr{C}$ for LSGAN and other standard losses.
+Furthermore, the same problem arises in the case of incompletely trained discriminators $f_t$.
+Unlike the IPM case for which the results of \citet{Arbel2019} who leveraged the theory of \citet{Ambrosio2008} led to a remarkable solution, this connection remains to be established for other adversarial losses.
+We leave this as future work.